A star flutist is paid $64,451 less than her male counterpart. So she’s suing.

 Rowe knows her case is being watched closely.
 She has received notes of support from other players, at smaller orchestras, who say they’re too scared to speak up publicly.
 She also heard from Jeanne Baxtresser, 71, a former principal flutist at the New York Philharmonic who hopes Rowe’s case will close a gender gap she considers “outrageous.”

 “It’s so irrational — that the facts are known and this wasn’t resolved immediately,” says Baxtresser, who retired in 1998.
 “These people do beautiful jobs, they sit beside each other.
 They contribute magnificently.
-How can you possibility sustain this thing that’s patently unfair?”
+How can you possibly sustain this thing that’s patently unfair?”

 Magda Jean-Louis contributed to this report.